jerolimov/atom-show-in-system/README.md

 **Deprecated.
 But still ready for the [atom.io](http://atom.io) 1.0 release.**

-I developed this plugin for an early [atom.io](http://atom.io) version where this function was missing.
-The latest version contains already the "Show in Finder" menu, but not the "Open with default application" entry.
+I developed this plugin for an early atom.io version where this function was missing.
+The latest version contains already the "Show in Finder" menu, but not the "Open with default application" menu entry.

 This plugin provides both functions - but will not be supported in the future.

-## Show and open files within your file manager and terminal
+## Show and open files within your system

-You can install this small [atom.io](http://atom.io) extension in the `Preferences... > Install` dialog OR with the atom package manager:
+You can install this small [atom.io](http://atom.io) extension in the `Preferences... > Install` dialog or with the atom package manager:

     apm install show-in-system